-

 Interpupillary Distance:

-graduated scales to indicate the actual distance between
+also have graduated scales to indicate the actual

-the eyepieces, allowing a user to determine the optimum
+distance between the eyepieces, allowing a user to

 Top